thunder/thunder-documentation/update-2-to-3.md

 ### Removing support for some entity browser configurations
 We removed the compatibility layer for the media_browser and gallery_browser.
-If you still relying on these, please move to the image browser.
+In case you still relying on these, please move to the image browser.

 ## Additional not required tasks: